The texts on this site have been auto-translated which may result in some linguistic errors.

 Week 14: Continued lively debate about Swedish climate policy

-Climate policy has, as in previous weeks, continued to influence the Swedish opinion pages as well under the material moisture meter shows you the walked weekn.
+Climate policy has, as in previous weeks, continued to influence the Swedish opinion pages as well of the material moisture meter shows you the walked weekn.
 Among other things, the government has been allowed to continue harsh criticism from the opposition for not doing enough to reduce climate-damaging emissions.
 Also Dagens Nyheter's editorial staff, the Public Health Agency and the opposition have been criticized by this week's editorial writers and debaters.

 The week after the UN climate panel, IPCC, released its climate report, the Climate Policy Council also issued its annual evaluation of the government's overall policy in relation to the climate goals that the Riksdag and the government have decided on.
 This report has further fueled the debate on Swedish climate policy, above all because of the results in the report which indicate that the government is currently pursuing a policy that will in the near future increase, instead of reduce, emissions, writes Dagens Nyheter.